microsoft/winget-cli/docs/show.md

----
-title: Windows Package Manager
-description: This document describes the Windows Package Manager command: show. ms.date: 5/1/2020 ms.topic: article
-keywords:
-ms.localizationpriority: medium
-ms.custom:
----

 # show Command
-The <b>show</b> command is used to display details on the application to be installed.
+The <b>show</b> command is used to display details on the specified application.

 The <b>show</b> command will give you the details on the source of the application as well as the metadata associated with the application.

-The <b>show</b> command will only show meta data associated with the application.
-If the submitted excluded some metadata, then the data will not be rendered.
+The <b>show</b> command will only show metadata associated with the application.
+If the submitted application excludes some metadata, then the data will not be displayed.

 usage: <code> winget show [[-q] \<query>] [\<options>]</code>